alif2884/Color-Detection/README.md

 Edit
 python color_detection.py -i a.jpg -a jpg
 🧠 What I Learned
-How to work with images in Python using OpenCV
+Working with images in Python using OpenCV

-How to read and search color datasets using pandas
+Reading and searching color datasets using pandas

-How to handle mouse events and command-line arguments
+Handling mouse events and CLI arguments

-How to build a small but interactive and useful tool
+Building small interactive tools with real-world applications